 Having support available for the plugins you are most interested in is vital to keep your website running smoothly.
 You don’t want issues and interruptions during a user’s visit to the site while attempting to use it.

 Testing Your WordPress Plugin Before Going Live

 There are many ways to test a WordPress plugin before launching it live to your own site.
-Creating a “dummy” WordPress site that is not affiliated with your original WordPress blog is advisable when you want to utilize the site as a playground to test a variety of plugins and how easily they can be implemented into a current theme or template you have selected.
-There are also different plugins on the market that give administrators the ability to turn off visibility of specific plugins and pages, providing additional space to test plugins and how well they work once you integrate them into your own site.
-Be sure to read reviews and testimonials of plugins that offer a test site to ensure you are not introducing plugins that have not yet been tweaked or finalized properly whenever you have a new feature you want to introduce to your visitors, fans and online followers to the site.
+Creating a “dummy” WordPress site that is not affiliated with your original WordPress blog is advisable when you want to utilize the site as a playground.
+This allows you to test a variety of plugins to see how easily they can be implemented into a theme.

-Once you have a clear understanding of how to work WordPress while properly implementing the right plugins it is possible to bring any vision you have for your site to fruition.
-Comparing plugins, testing them and ensuring usability is imperative whether you are launching a personal blog or if you intend to build an international eCommerce store for future visitors and potential customers.
+Properly implementing the right plugins makes it possible to bring any vision you have for your site to fruition.
+Comparing plugins, testing them, and ensuring usability is imperative.
+Whether you are launching a personal blog, or if you intend to build an international eCommerce store.
+This will help future visitors and potential customers navigate properly.

 Author: Kaumil Patel

 Kaumil Patel is the Chief Operating Officer of GreenGeeks and has over 13 years of experience in the web hosting industry working for and owning web hosting companies.
 Kaumil’s expertise is in marketing, business development, operations, acquisitions and mergers.